takemaru/graphillion/README.md

 manipulation, optimization, and study of a large set of graphs.

 * Python language data structures for a graphset, a set of graphs
-* Search, optimization, and enumeration on a quite huge graphset
+* Search, optimization, and enumeration on a very large graphset
 * Fast and efficient implementation extending Python with C/C++
 * Working with existing graph tools like [NetworkX](http://networkx.github.io/)
 * Open source MIT license